mehmandarov/mehmandarov.github.io/_posts/2016-05-15-it-is-alive.markdown

 The site was up and running in no time, it was simple to customize, and here is the first post.
 Now I will just have to automate the deployment.
 Right now I am looking at several options, and more information about this will be posted here soon.

-Looking forward to see how the site will develop and to the future posts.
+Looking forward to seeing how the site will develop and to the future posts.
 Stay tuned!